Getting young children interested in environmental issues

 Walking

-Since 1995, the number of children walking to school has declined in England and the numbers of children being driven to primary school has increased each year, walking to school helps reduce congestion and air pollution - a recent study found a link between air pollution and psychosis in children.
+Since 1995, the number of children walking to school has declined in England and the numbers of children being driven to primary school has increased each year, walking to school helps reduce

 You are more able to explore your local area and get to know your community better by walking.
-There are many walking routes in the UK.
+There are many walking routes in the

 Health Benefits

-Research shows that keeping physically active can reduce the risk of heart and circulatory disease by as much as 35% and risk of early death by as much as 30%.
+reduce the risk of heart and circulatory disease by as much as 35% and risk of early death by as much as 30%.

-Studies by the Mental Health Foundation have shown that physical activity can be used to overcome, and even prevent, depression and anxiety, and can be as effective as medication and counselling.
+Studies by the Mental Health Foundation have shown that physical activity can be used to overcome, and even prevent,

-Young children's gross motor skills begin to develop from birth, and between the ages of 3 and 6 children develop fundamental movement skills, by providing opportunities to develop these skills, they are able to move confidently and control body movements.
+Young children's gross motor skills begin to develop from birth, and between the ages of 3 and 6 children develop fundamental movement skills, by providing opportunities to develop these skills, they are able to move

 By choosing to walk, bike or scoot more often we are reducing our impact on the environment and getting healthier at the same time.